AVoss84/gauss_mix/README.md

-# *Bernoulli Mixture Models (BMM)*
+# *Gaussian Mixture Models (BMM)*

-This repository provides tools in a Python package *bernmix* for the unsupervised analysis of multivariate Bernoulli data with known number of cluster/groups using BMMs.
+This repository provides tools in a Python package *gaussmix* for the unsupervised analysis of GMM data with known number of cluster/groups.

 ## Maximum likelihood estimation